haedinghomeaboutepisodesdowloadsprodgloreviews

 4. Eyes are the first place people look at a character, so get them right.
 This is kind of specific advice, but I always have "Point At" on my character's eyes, and have them looking at a ball prop (made invisible).
 People's eyes are almost always fixed on a particular place, so when they walk, gesture, etc. their eyes don't just stare ahead move with their head like a robot.
 Also, people almost always blink when they move their head to look in a new direction (try it!), so make sure you add that (you move the invisible "look at" ball during the blink).
 Mimic will give you an idea of how the blinks work.

-5. If you're using Poser, use the Graph Editor to do almost all your animating.
+5. If you're using Poser, use the Graph Editor to do almost all your animating and editing.
 The Animation Window is virtually useless.
 The graph editor allows you control over the character movements, so you can make slow graceful moves (long slow curves) or more abrupt moves (short linear curves)–people move with both, at the same time, and having only slow graceful moves makes the character look like a motorized store mannequin, and only sharp moves looks like a clanking robot or bad stop-motion animation.

 Some useful websites: